Daatome/Daatome/README.md

-- 👋 Hi, I’m @Daatome i´m an student at Universidad Autónoma Metropolitana
+- 👋 Hi, I’m @Daatome i´m  graduated from Universidad Autónoma Metropolitana and currently working as an Appian developer but still practicing with angular and Spring
-- 👀 I’m interested in software development
+- 👀 I’m interested in software development and i´m always learning new concepts to keep fresh my knowledge
 - 📫 danielatonal8@gmail.com
 -  Member of IGEM UAM